poezio/poezio/doc/source/install.rst

-Installing Poezio
+Installing poezio
 =================

 .. important:: Python 3.2 or better is highly recommended, as we do not
     officially support python 3.1 (although we do try to keep things running).

-Poezio in the GNU/Linux distributions
+poezio in the GNU/Linux distributions
 -------------------------------------

 As far as I know, Poezio is available in the following distributions, you just have to install it by using the package manager of the distribution, if you're using one of these.

-- *Archlinux*: A poezio and poezio-git packages are in AUR (use your favourite AUR wrapper to install them)
+- *Archlinux*: A poezio_ and poezio-git_ packages are in AUR (use your favourite AUR wrapper to install them)
 - *Gentoo*: `Sekh’s overlay`_ contains everything required to build poezio (sleekxmpp, dnspython, and poezio)
 - *Debian*: Use an other distro. (or make a package, we can provide help :) )

 (If an other distribution provides a poezio package, please tell us and we will add it to the list)

 Install poezio from the sources
 -------------------------------